alaudet/raspi-sump/docs/install.md

 # Getting Started

-These instructions will do the following

-- install the Lighttpd webserver on your Pi
+These instructions will install the Lighttpd webserver on your Pi
-- create your webcharts folder structure
-- configure cron to run the script to create for graphs of sump pump activity

 Install the Lighttpd webserver on your
 Raspberry Pi as follows.